 - Click on vCenter Database, select Tasks and Back up.

 - In General select backup type as Transaction Log.
-If you configured disks and SQL server as I did in earlier post, then backup destination will be pre-selected.
+If you configured disks and SQL server as I did in the earlier post, then the backup destination will be pre-selected.

 - Click ok.

 More detailed description is available on Microsoft MSDN article http://msdn.microsoft.com/en-us/library/ms189606.aspx.